mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/5_basic_Authentication_Attacks.md

 ## 🧠 Reflection
 - How many attempts did it take to guess the correct password?
 - What password did you find?
-Would this password meet your organization's security standards?
+Would this password meet an organization's security standards?
 - What mitigation techniques could prevent this type of attack in a real-world application?